Kicking it into gear.

 What’s interesting is that motivation, or importance, changes this equation

 slightly.
 It lets us push just a bit further.
 In essence, our end “governor” point is extended just a bit.
 The extreme example of this are those stories where you hear some lady lifting a car to save their child or someone lifting a big boulder to save someone.
 These are feats of superhuman strength where our bodies have essentially weighed the risks and decided risking muscle/bone rupture/breaking is preferential to death in most cases.
 So, the limiters are gone and boom, we have super strength.

 The same thing happens to small degrees in races.
 If we are highly motivated, if the competition means something, and if we are in the thick of things and believe we can hit some goal, then we’re more likely to be able to extend that governor and call upon a stronger kick.

 What’s it all mean?

-Be close enough and feel good enough where your body extends it’s limits a little- be motivated and challenged with goals just far enough to challenge yet close enough to be achievable.
+- Be close enough and feel good enough where your body extend it’s limits a little- be motivated and challenged with goals just far enough to challenge yet close enough to be achievable.

 How to train a kick?